The Lounge

 If you don’t have access to the Air France Lounge CDG, then there are other options.
 You can use the YotelAir Lounge in Terminal 2E.
 You can access that lounge with a Priority Pass Membership.

-Signup to Priority Pass here.
+If you’re interested, you can signup to Priority Pass here.
 If you use my link, you get a 30% discount.
 This is an exclusive offer.
 Not available to the general public.
 They have memberships starting at €59, and going up to €413. €413 is for Prestige membership, which provides unlimited lounge access.